|

 Instructor: James Matthews

 This class is designed for anyone who wants to improve the flow of energy throughout their body and work on balance.
 My Tai Chi process will enhance your overall system harmony and incorporates many different styles.
-My teachings are open and available to anyone who wants to heal and feel fluidity in their life.
 Students may find that, over time, they exude a glow or energetic illumination!.
-NOTE: time change to 11:30.

 |